dexter68555/Simple-Audio-Player/README.md

 # Simple-Audio-Player
-A simple audio player in Rust
+This is a simple audio player in Rust

+Steps to run:
+1. Clone or download the project.
+2. Run "cargo run" inside the project to run.